Submit Article Requests

 Table of Contents

-Prerequisites How it works Create an experiment Configure and launch Pause and resume End an experiment Read the results Send experiment data to integrations
+Prerequisites How it works Create an experiment Configure and launch Pause and resume End an experiment Read the results Get the full list of experiment participants Send experiment data to integrations

 A control experiment measures whether a Flow actually drives user behavior by comparing two groups: an exposed group that sees the Flow and a control group that doesn't.
 The difference in Goal conversion between the groups tells you the Flow's incremental impact.